The 3-m Telescope was completed in 1959 and named for Donald Shane,

 and Coude.
 Facility instruments are available at each focus.
 Observers

 wishing to place their own instrument at one of the foci should contact

 a support astronomer to assess feasibility.

-Observing Time Request Forms All new users must be checked out by a resident astronomer on their first night.
+Shane Observing Time Request Form All new users must be checked out by a resident astronomer on their first night.
 Please request support on your time application.
 Please direct questions to a Mount Hamilton support astronomer, firstname.lastname@example.org.

 Shane 3-m Telescope

 For historical reference or those working with older data sets, decommissioned instruments are listed below.